Stacy019/EDOHA/README.md

-Joint reconstruction of multiple microbial interaction networks from multiple conditions
+Extended Graphical Lasso for Multiple Interaction Networks for High Dimensional Omics Data

 Abstract

-Motivation: Microorganisms living on and inside human bodies constitute complex ecological interaction webs, which may have positive or negative effects on the host.
-Constructing microbiome-wide microbial association networks based on data sets from different conditions may help us understand human health and disease.

-Results: In this paper, we propose a novel method, the extended joint hub graphical lasso(EDOHA), to identify multiple microbial networks with common and speciﬁc hub microbes.
-To be speciﬁc, we construct a penalized log likelihood optimization problem using log ratios of count or proportion data and solve it with an alternating direction method of multipliers(ADMM) algorithm.
-The performance of the simulated studies shows that EDOHA has remarkable advantages in recognizing hub microbes than the existing comparable methods.
-We also apply our method to mouse skin microbial data from three conditions.
-Both common and conditions-speciﬁc hub microbes are identiﬁed with higher accuracy.
+There has been a spate of interest in association networks in biological and medical research, for example, genetic interaction networks.
+In this paper, we propose a novel method, the extended joint hub graphical lasso (EDOHA), to estimate multiple related interaction networks for high dimensional omics data across multiple distinct classes.
+To be specific, we construct a convex penalized log likelihood optimization problem and solve it with an alternating direction method of multipliers (ADMM) algorithm.
+The proposed method can also be adapted to estimate interaction networks for high dimensional compositional data such as microbial interaction networks.
+The performance of the proposed method in the simulated studies shows that EDOHA has remarkable advantages in recognizing class-specific hubs than the existing comparable methods.